RameshOswal/rameshoswal.github.io/README.md

 		Enter your Andrew UserID or course number, then click Publish.
 		Note: If a section letter or other text is part of the course number you submitted in your request for a project volume, you must include it in the course number. http://www.cmu.edu/computing/services/comm-collab/websites/user-course-web/how-to/publish.html#publish

+ # TODO
+ 	## Write about auto-trader project, Portfolio management using Reinforcement Learning